S3-working-group/s3-practical-guide/src/co-creation-and-evolution/consent-decision-making.md

 ![right,fit](img/agreements/cdm-condensed.png)

-* a decision making process (often facilitated)
+A (facilitated) group process for decision making

 * invite objections, and integrate the wisdom they reveal, to evolve proposals or existing agreements
-* withholding objections can harm the aims of a group or organization
+* withholding objections can harm the objectives of a group or organization
-* unaddressed objections prevent proposals from becoming agreements
+* unresolved objections prevent proposals from becoming agreements
-* "can you *live with it* until the review?" ➤ proposals only need to be *good enough for now and safe enough to try*
+* proposals only need to be *good enough for now and safe enough to try* until the next review

 ---